N. Chandrababu Naidu: Alliance with the Congress Party

-2019 elections
+Leader of the Opposition (2019-2024)

 In the 2019 assembly and parliamentary elections, the ruling TDP was decisively defeated by the YSR Congress Party led by Y. S. Jagan Mohan Reddy.
 The YSRCP achieved a landslide victory by securing 151 seats in the assembly out of 175, while the TDP could manage 23 seats.
 In the Lok Sabha, the TDP won three seats, while the YSRCP secured the remaining 22 seats.

 Corruption allegations and arrest

 On 9 September 2023, Naidu was arrested by the Andhra Pradesh Crime Investigation Department (AP-CID), accused of misappropriation of public funds amounting to 371 crore INR.
 He was listed as accused number 37 in the case.
 On 10 September 2023, he appeared at the ACB court and the court remanded him in custody for 14 days, for which he was moved to the Central Jail in Rajamahendravaram.
 After being in judicial custody for 52 days, he was released on bail on 31 October 2023.
+In a significant legal development in February 2026, the Enforcement Directorate (ED) cleared Chandrababu Naidu of all charges in the skill development case.

-Fourth term as Chief Minister of Andhra Pradesh (2024–present)
+Fourth term as Chief Minister of Andhra Pradesh (2024-present)

 Naidu was sworn in as the chief minister of Andhra Pradesh for a record fourth term, surpassing N. T. Rama Rao who had served as the chief minister of the state for four terms, on 12 June 2024 after the TDP in alliance with the BJP and the JSP won the 2024 state legislative assembly election in a landslide, garnering 164 out of 175 seats and defeating the YSR Congress Party led by Y. S. Jagan Mohan Reddy.
+He also again emerged as kingmaker of Third Modi government along with Nitish Kumar by winning 16 out 25 lok sabha seats in state.

 He has vowed to revive Amaravati as the sole capital of Andhra Pradesh and said that he will rebuild the capital as soon as possible.
-Mr. Naidu said he would seek the Central government’s cooperation to rebuild Amaravati and exuded confidence that the expected support would come.
+Mr. Naidu said he would seek the Central government's cooperation to rebuild Amaravati and exuded confidence that the expected support would come.
 The Centre had provided capital gains exemption for all sales of land and released ₹1,500 crore of the approved ₹2,500 crore for Amaravati.

 As of December 2024, it was reported by the Association for Democratic Reforms that he was the richest Chief Minister in India, with total assets of 932 crore.